The Best Interest Contract Exemption and Commissions

-There are two types of best-interest contract arrangements, and how your financial advisor is paid determines the one used:
+There are two types of best-interest contract arrangements, and how your financial adviser is paid determines the one used:

-Each agreement must be made between you, the individual investor, and the company your financial advisor represents.
+Each agreement must be made between you, the individual investor, and the company your financial adviser represents.
 The new law also gives aggrieved investors additional recourses.

 Merrill Lynch Drops Commissions on IRAs

 On October 6, 2016, Merrill Lynch announced that, after the new law goes into effect, their 14,000 brokers will only open level-fee IRA accounts.
 Many financial firms believe this is just the first step in an industry-wide transition away from commissions in retirement accounts.
 By making a level fee arrangement allegedly less erroneous, the DOL tipped its hand in the direction in which it wanted the industry to go.